unparalleled-js/docs-1/on-prem/agents/run.md

 If successful, you should see the following in the agent you have just created.

-![Confirmation of on-prem agent](/assets/images/on-prem/Confirmation-of-OPA.gif) *on-prem agent page when connected and running*
+![Confirmation of on-prem agent](/assets/images/on-prem/Confirmation-of-OPA.gif) *On-prem agent page when connected and running*

 Your on-prem agent's status in the top left should be labelled green and `Active`

-After you've configured and secured a connection to Workato using your on-prem agent, its time to [finally set up connections to your recipes in Workato.](/on-prem/connection.md)
+After you've configured and secured a connection to Workato using your on-prem agent, its time to [finally set up connections to your recipes in Workato.](/on-prem/agents/connection.md)